Certifications required

 You can provide us the documentation issued by the Specialist of your reference; in this case the documentation must be legalized;

-you can ask your home University to send us your support agreement\support summary, or the recap of the support and the adaptations you normally use along with a declaration about your diagnosis and the confirmation that they have, or have seen, your documentation.
+you can ask your home University to send us your support agreement, or a recap of the support and the adaptations you normally use along with a declaration about your diagnosis and the confirmation that they have, or have seen, your documentation.
+If they can't do it for privacy protection reasons, you can try to ask them to issue the documentation directly to you, and then you can email it directly to us, copying them.

 In both cases, for certificates written in other languages, a sworn translation into English or Italian is also required.